Expert Witness & Litigation Support for Litigants and Attorneys

 • Prior appraisals or valuations — any previous business valuation, real estate appraisal, or damages study related to the matter

-• Records or disclosures from other parties — damages models, financial schedules, valuations, accountings, or other financial work already produced in the dispute.
+• Records, disclosures, or financial work from other parties — damages models, financial schedules, valuations, accountings, or other financial work already produced in the dispute.

 • Case-specific records — payroll records, customer revenue files, insurance claim documents, or any financial record directly tied to the claims at issue